dherault/serverless-offline/README.md

 [Serverless doc](https://serverless.com/framework/docs/providers/aws/events/apigateway#request-templates)
 ~ [AWS doc](http://docs.aws.amazon.com/apigateway/latest/developerguide/models-mappings.html#models-mappings-mappings)

 You can supply response and request templates for each function.
 This is optional.
-To do so you will have to place function specific template files in the same directory as your function file and add the .req.vm extension to the template filename.
+To do so, you will have to place function-specific template files in the same directory as your function file and add the .req.vm extension to the template filename.
 For example,
 if your function is in code-file: `helloworld.js`, your response template should be in file: `helloworld.res.vm` and your request template in file `helloworld.req.vm`.